ghost1372/Documents/source/winUICommunityCore/navigationService/index.md

 To see details and descriptions of Json's properties, refer to <ins>**[this](https://ghost1372.github.io/winUICommunity/jsonFile)**</ins> page
 {% endnote %}

+{% note warning %}
+If you have items that use the same Page, you should set the `parameter` property in the json file to avoid navigation errors.

+"UniqueId": "WinUICommunity.DemoApp.Pages.myPage",
+"Title": "Movie"
+"Parameter": "Movie"

+---

+"UniqueId": "WinUICommunity.DemoApp.Pages.myPage",
+"Title": "Series"
+"Parameter": "Series"

+{% endnote %}

+{% note info %}
+When we add page information (key, page) in the dictionary, the key is created as follows (parameter can be null) UniqueId + Parameter
+{% endnote %}

 this is a json file content:

 ```json